lel1guy/python/README.md

     For choice '3', I first show the user all the tasks again so they can see the numbers.
 I used a `try...except` block to make sure the user enters a valid number.
 If they do, I use their input (minus 1, to get the correct list index) to find the task in the `tasks` list and set its 'completed' value to `True`.
     For choice '4', I just print a goodbye message and use the `break` command to exit the `while True` loop, which ends the program.
     Finally, an `else` statement at the end catches any invalid menu choices and prompts the user to try again.

+Day 3:
+Project 5 - to do list v2
+    To create to_do_list-v2.py, I started by taking all the logic that was grouped inside the single while True loop and refactoring it by organizing it into functions.
+This makes the code much cleaner and easier to read.
+    I created a main function that now holds the empty tasks list and the main while True loop.
+This main function is now the central part of the program.
+    Inside the main loop, I first call a new function I made, show_menu(), which just handles printing the 4 options for the user.
+    The if, elif, and else statements that check the user's choice are still inside the while True loop, but now they are much simpler.
+Instead of containing all the logic, they just call other new functions based on the choice.
+    For choice '1', the loop now calls view_task(tasks).
+I moved all the logic for checking if the tasks list is empty and the for loop with enumerate into this new function.
+I have to pass the tasks list to it as an argument so it knows what to print.
+    For choice '2', it calls add_task(tasks).
+This function now handles getting the input for the new task description, creating the new task dictionary, and appending it to the tasks list.
+    For choice '3', it calls mark_task_complete(tasks).
+This is a big improvement.
+Instead of having to copy and paste the code to print all the tasks, this function can now just call view_task(tasks) first.
+After that, it uses the same try...except block as before to get the task number and set its "completed" value to True.
+    For choice '4', the break command and the final else statement for invalid choices remained inside the main loop's while True, as they control the loop itself.
+    Finally, at the very end of the file, I added an if __name__ == "__main__": block.
+This is a standard Python practice that tells the script to run the main() function only when the file is executed directly.